Stay Ahead of the Game: How to Recognize a Tree in Need of Removal

 Overhanging Branches

-The branches of overhanging trees located close to power lines or structures can be a danger to safety and property.
-If you’re concerned regarding branches that hang overhanging you should be evaluated by an arborist who can determine whether removal or pruning is necessary.
+Trees with overhanging branches which are located close to buildings or power lines can be a danger to the safety of your property and personal safety.
+If you are concerned regarding branches that hang overhanging, it’s best to have the tree evaluated by an arborist who will determine whether removal or pruning is needed.

 FAQs

-The tree will be considered dead when it lacks leaves and has no indication of new growth.
-The bark of a dead tree can be dry, cracked or peeling.
+The tree will be considered dead if it is without leaves and shows no indication of growth.
+In addition, the bark of a dead tree can be dry, cracked, or peeling.

-The most common signs of disease on trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom of the tree.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the at the base of the tree.

 Is it safe to remove the tree by yourself?